 Ann Lhota said she’s been waiting on Alachua County’s libraries to purchase a book for 40 days.

-In mid-August, Lhota, a Newberry resident, requested that the Alachua County Library District purchase “Clinton Cash: A Graphic Novel.”
+In mid-August, the Newberry resident requested that the Alachua County Library District purchase “Clinton Cash: A Graphic Novel.”

 It’s inspired by the book “Clinton Cash,” and because of the upcoming presidential election, Lhota stressed the importance of the related graphic novel’s content.